JavohirMX/halal-korea/readme/EXTERNAL_LOGIN_SETUP.md

 - If a user signs up with email `user@example.com` normally, then later tries to login with Google using the same email, the accounts will be automatically merged
 - Users can link/unlink social accounts from their profile page
-- Email verification is automatically trusted for Google and Apple providers
+- Email verification is automatically trusted for Google providers
 - Profile pictures are automatically imported and stored locally

 ## Production Deployment